openvinotoolkit/model_server/docs/metrics.md

 ## Metrics implementation for DAG pipelines

 For [DAG pipeline](dag_scheduler.md) execution there are relevant 3 metrics listed below.
-They track the execution as a whole request processing all the pipeline nodes.
+They track the execution of the whole pipeline, gathering information from all pipeline nodes.

 DAG metrics